CoxHealth nurse starts program to support grieving families

-LOUISBURG, Mo. — Giving a grieving family memory they will always cherish it’s the goal behind a new CoxHealth program called “Heartbeat in a Bottle.”
+LOUISBURG, Mo. — Giving the grieving family a memory they will always cherish is the goal behind a new CoxHealth program called “Heartbeat in a Bottle.”

 The program takes an EKG showing someone’s final heartbeats is printed and put into a tiny bottle.